oduwa/RWAndroidTryout/Part1_edited.markdown

 ## Getting started

 In this tutorial, you will be creating your custom watch face with Android Studio.
 Android Studio is a tool for making Android apps that is released and maintained by Google.
-If you don't already have it installed, follow the instructions [here](https://developer.android.com/sdk/index.html) to get it.
+If you don't already have it installed, download it [here](https://developer.android.com/sdk/index.html) and follow the instructions to install it.

 ### Creating the project